INTERACT-tud-amr/erc_demo/README.md

    chmod +x install_packages.sh
    ./install_packages.sh
    ```
-   or install all packages for a full workspace including all packages that are currently run on the robot (and you don't need on your laptop):
+   OR install all packages for a full workspace including all packages that are currently run on the robot (and you don't need on your laptop):
    ```bash
    chmod +x install_packages_complete.sh
    ./install_packages_complete.sh